-- Java Community Process (JCP): The formal process described in this document for developing or revising Java technology Specifications. - Java Community Process Member (Member): A company, organization, or individual that has signed the JSPA and is abiding by its terms. - Java Specification (Specification): A written specification for some aspect of the Java technology.
-This includes the language, virtual machine, Platform Editions, Profiles, and application programming interfaces. - Java Specification Request (JSR): The document submitted to the PMO by one or more Members to propose the development of a new Specification or significant revision to an existing Specification. - Java Specification Participation Agreement (JSPA): A one-year renewable agreement between Oracle America and a company, organization or individual that allows the latter entities to participate in the Java Community Process. - 99 JCP Website: The website where the public can stay informed about JCP activities, 100 download draft and final Specifications, and follow the progress of Specifications through 101 the JCP. - JSR Approval Ballot: A two-week EC ballot to determine if the initial JSR submission should be approved - 104JSR Reconsideration Ballot: The EC ballot to determine if a revision of an initial JSR105submission should be approved. - 106JSR Page: Each JSR has a dedicated public web page on the JCP Website where the107JSR's history is recorded and where other relevant information about the JSR is published. - 108 JSR Renewal Ballot: An EC ballot to confirm that a JSR should continue in its work. - 109JSR Renewal Reconsideration Ballot: An EC ballot to determine if a revised JSR should110continue its work. - JSR Review: A two- to four-week period (the length to be set at the discretion of the submitter) during which the public can review and comment on a proposed new JSR before the JSR Approval Ballot. - 114JSR Withdrawal Ballot: An EC ballot to confirm that a completed JSR that appears to115have been abandoned should be withdrawn. - 116Licensor Name Space: The public class or interface declarations whose names begin117with "java", "javax", "com.sun" (or "com.Your name" if You are the Specification Lead) or118their equivalents in any subsequent naming convention adopted by Oracle. - 119 Maintenance Lead (ML): The Expert responsible for maintaining the Specification. - 120 Maintenance Lead Member: The individual JCP member who is a Maintenance Lead, or 121 the company or organization that is represented by the Maintenance Lead.
+86 87 Java Community Process (JCP) : The formal process described in this document for developing or revising Java technology Specifications.
+88 89 Java Community Process Member (Member) : A company, organization, or individual that has signed the JSPA and is abiding by its terms.
+90 91 92 Java Specification (Specification): A written specification for some aspect of the Java technology.
+This includes the language, virtual machine, Platform Editions, Profiles, and application programming interfaces.
+93 94 95 Java Specification Request (JSR): The document submitted to the PMO by one or more Members to propose the development of a new Specification or significant revision to an existing Specification.
+96 97 98 Java Specification Participation Agreement (JSPA): A one-year renewable agreement between Oracle America and a company, organization or individual that allows the latter entities to participate in the Java Community Process.
+99 100 101 JCP Website : The website where the public can stay informed about JCP activities, download draft and final Specifications, and follow the progress of Specifications through the JCP.
+102 103 JSR Approval Ballot: A two-week EC ballot to determine if the initial JSR submission should be approved 104 105 JSR Reconsideration Ballot: The EC ballot to determine if a revision of an initial JSR submission should be approved.
+106 107 JSR Page: Each JSR has a dedicated public web page on the JCP Website where the JSR's history is recorded and where other relevant information about the JSR is published.
+108 JSR Renewal Ballot: An EC ballot to confirm that a JSR should continue in its work.
+109 110 JSR Renewal Reconsideration Ballot: An EC ballot to determine if a revised JSR should continue its work.
+111 112 113 JSR Review: A two- to four-week period (the length to be set at the discretion of the submitter) during which the public can review and comment on a proposed new JSR before the JSR Approval Ballot.
+114 115 JSR Withdrawal Ballot : An EC ballot to confirm that a completed JSR that appears to have been abandoned should be withdrawn.
+116 117 118 Licensor Name Space: The public class or interface declarations whose names begin with "java", "javax", "com.sun" (or "com.Your name" if You are the Specification Lead) or their equivalents in any subsequent naming convention adopted by Oracle.
+119 Maintenance Lead (ML): The Expert responsible for maintaining the Specification.
+120 121 Maintenance Lead Member : The individual JCP member who is a Maintenance Lead, or the company or organization that is represented by the Maintenance Lead.